kanchanchy/kanchanchy.github.io/_pages/projects.md

 Image classification with CNN using Keras
 ======
 This project implements a convolutional neural network (CNN) model using Keras framework.
-After that, it perfroms training and testing on CNN model for classifying MNIST dataset.
+After that, it performs training and testing on CNN model for classifying MNIST dataset.
 The CNN used here consists of two convolution layers.
 Each convolution layer is followed by a pooling layer.
-Covolution and pooling layers are followed by three fully connected layers where the last fully connected layer is the output layer.
+Convolution and pooling layers are followed by three fully connected layers where the last fully connected layer is the output layer.

 Project Link: [Github Repository](https://github.com/kanchanchy/CNN-Keras)